sawshep/popecomputing.org/tutorials/make-your-own-website/index.md

 a website on your own server allows you to tailor it to your own niche use cases and workflows.
-For example, this very website implements something called "continuous integration"--every time changes are pushed to the source repository, the server pulls the new changes, builds them, and deploys them live.
+For example, this very website implements something called "continuous integration"; every time changes are pushed to the source repository, the server pulls the new changes, builds them, and deploys them live.